Programs

 • Advanced Studies: 11th-12th Grade

 How do fairytale archetypes manifest in modern literature?
 Is Orwell's 1984 modern or postmodern in its approach to "truth"?
-How have conceptions of childhood changed in the past 500 years?
+How does culture impact individual happiness?
+How can we use literature to evaluate the drawbacks and benefits of technological changes?
 During 11th and 12th grade, students dive into provocative, complex questions such as these as they explore a wide variety of texts.

-These two years allow our students to showcase themselves as confident, articulate, and knowledgable scholars of English.
-As they hone the skills they have developed over the years, we challenge them to discover their authentic academic voices - both on the page and out loud - in order to discuss literature at a college level.
+These two years allow our students to showcase themselves as confident, articulate, and knowledgeable scholars of English.
+As they hone the skills they have developed over the years, we challenge them to discover their authentic academic voices - both on the page and out loud - in order to discuss literature and ideas at a college level.

 • Electives & Publications